turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 1. Progress on the project so far
   - What have you accomplished so far?
+  - What did you learn from spending ~a week on planning before jumping into the code?
   - How will you talk about this project in your job hunt?
 2. Reflections on your stretch techs
   - How have you approached learning these new technologies?
 How does this relate to learning things on the job?
   - What has been challenging?
-2. Plan for the project moving forward
+3. Plan for the project moving forward
   - How will you continue to be motivated to work on this?
-3. Reflections on job search so far
-  - What has your job hunt strategy been so far?
-  - How have you been networking?
-  - What is working?
-What isn't?
-4. Plan for job searching moving forward
-  - What is your strategy in the coming weeks to secure a job?
-5. Organizing your post-grad time
+4. Organizing your post-grad time
   - Show us your calendar for the first 2 weeks post-graduation.
-This should include time for working on your Stretch Tech project AND job hunt activities.
+This should include time for working on your Stretch Tech project AND job hunt activities/networking.